Anti-US chants as slain Iran nuclear expert buried

 Roshan, a chemistry expert and a director of the Natanz uranium enrichment facility in central Iran, was killed in a brazen daylight assassination when two assailants on a motorcycle attached a magnetic bomb to his car Wednesday in Tehran.
 The killing bore a strong resemblance to earlier killings of scientists working on the Iranian nuclear program.

 State TV showed thousands of people carrying Roshan's coffin through central Tehran before it was taken to a north cemetery for burial.
-As it marched, the crowd chanted "death to terrorists."

 U.S. Secretary of State Hillary Rodham Clinton has denied any American role in the slaying and the U.S administration condemned the attack.
 Israeli officials, in contrast, have hinted at covert campaigns against Iran without directly admitting involvement.